Mushroom-Wang/news-sentiment-analysis/README.md

 This will start an async rust server on port 8080.

 3. Access the website by going to `localhost:8080`.
-Ready to go!
+Ready to use!

-## Load Test
+## Load Testing
+Load testing is the process of evaluating a system's performance under high load conditions.
+It is essential to ensure that a system can handle the expected load and traffic without slowing down or crashing.
+I use [WebPageTest](https://www.webpagetest.org/) to conduct the load testing.

 ## Notes
 In the first run, the model will be downloaded and cached in the `~/.cache/huggingface/transformers` folder. *This will take a while depending on your network speed*.